JayO-1/HandGestureMusicPlayer/README.md

 More detail about this project can be found in my [dissertation](https://www.overleaf.com/read/spnxstqsgfzh)

 To try it out:
+1. Switch to the 'GestureRecognition' branch
-1. Run 'npm start' within mp-server
+2. Run 'npm start' within mp-server
-2. Run 'npm start' within media-player/src
+3. Run 'npm start' within media-player/src